Overland XJ: Adventure On A Budget

-“While these vehicles have proven their durability, you can also be confident that no matter where you travel you are sure to find readily available inexpensive replacement parts.”
+“While these vehicles have proven their durability, you can also be confident that no matter where you travel you are sure to find readily available inexpensive replacement Jeep Cherokee parts.”

 The XJ was the first non-military 4×4 with unibody construction, which paved the way for the small SUV and crossover craze we see today.
-Its stock 4.0-liter inline-6 puts out 190 horsepower and 225 lb-ft of torque.
+Its stock 4.0L inline-six puts out 190 hp and 225 lb-ft of torque.
 While not known for its power, the Cherokee is relatively lightweight and has enough grunt to carry a load, while traversing tough off-road terrain.
 The AX-15 five-speed manual transmission provides the driver with the control needed to get the most out of the motor in all conditions.

-Adam Schalow bought an unmodified red ’94 Cherokee 4-Door SE 4.0L I6 powered five-speed manual model off Craigslist for $450, and built it into the overland adventuremobile you see here.
-Yep, this is a sub $500 craigslist story.
+Adam Schalow bought an unmodified red 1994 Jeep Cherokee 4-Door SE 4.0L I6-powered five-speed manual model off craigslist for $450, and built it into the overland adventuremobile you see here.
+Yep, this is a sub-$500 craigslist story.

-The Jeep came with a bad clutch and the common rust issues that these vehicles have a reputation for, but Adam is a mechanic and was able to address those issues himself.
-The rust, a continual battle, was the major repair when purchased and quite the job, as it required welding in new floorboard patch panels from a donor XJ from the muffler all the way to the tailgate above the passenger side frame rail.
+The Jeep Cherokee came with a bad clutch and the common rust issues that these vehicles have a reputation for, but Schalow is a mechanic and was able to address those issues himself.
+The rust, a continual battle, was the major repair when purchased and quite the job, as it required welding in new floorboard patch panels from a donor XJ from the muffler all the way to the tailgate above the passenger side framerail.

 The idea behind this build was to create a comfortable, capable, easy to fix and inexpensive to keep on the road overland vehicle that could be completely self-sufficient and off the grid for up to seven days.